pritishakumar/pritishakumar/README.md

 ### 😄 Pronouns:
-- She, Her, Her's<p>
+- She, Her, Her's

 ### 📖🎯 Next Coding Goals 🌱💻:
-- Projects in Typescript, Ruby, Java, and C++! </p>
+- Projects in Typescript, Ruby, Java, and C++!

 ### 💬 Ask me about:
 - Travelling
-- psychology (cognitive biases and emotional regulation) </p>
+- psychology (cognitive biases and emotional regulation)

 ### 🤔 I’m looking for help with:
-- Finding great tech companies with a healthy work culture and sense of work-life balance</p>
+- Finding great tech companies with a healthy work culture and sense of work-life balance

 ### 🔭 I’m currently working on: